Section Awards:

 CanSkate Award

-The purpose of the CanSkate Athlete Award is to recognize skaters who have shown enthusiasm and dedication to the CanSkate program throughout the skating season.
+The purpose of the Section CanSkate Athlete Award is to recognize skaters who have shown enthusiasm and dedication to the CanSkate program throughout the skating season.
+This award will be presented to one person who meets the following criteria:

 Criteria